rich-iannone/DiagrammeR/README.md

 ## Functions

-There are lots of functions in the package.
-Below is a listing of all the functions available in the package, categorized by how the interact with the graph.
+There are a lot of functions for working with graphs.
+Below is a listing of all the functions available in the package.

 <img src="inst/img/functions.png">